Yemen entry requirements for Qatar passport holders

 Proof of accommodation

-Carry a printed hotel reservation or a letter of invitation from your host in Yemen.
-Immigration may ask where you are staying, especially if you arrive without a pre-arranged tour or sponsor.Recommended
+Carry a printed hotel reservation or a letter from your host in Yemen.
+Immigration may ask where you're staying, especially if you arrive without a pre-arranged tour.Recommended

 Security situation